 When the unit gets dirty, wipe it with a clean, soft, dry cloth.
-If necessary, wipe it with a soft cloth dampened with mild soapy water, then a fresh cloth with clean water.
+If necessary, after unplugging the unit from AC power, wipe it with a soft cloth dampened with mild soapy water, then a fresh cloth with clean water.
 Wipe dry immediately with a dry cloth.
 NEVER use benzene, aerosol cleaners, thinner, alcohol or any other volatile cleaning agent.
 Do not use abrasive cleaners, as they may damage the finish of metal parts.
 Avoid spraying insecticide near the unit.